mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Photoaugliaphobia- Fear of glaring lights.
 Photophobia- Fear of light.
-Phonophobia- Fear of noises or voices or one’s own voice.
+Phonophobia- Fear of noises or voices or one's own voice.
 Phronemophobia- Fear of thinking.
 Phthiriophobia- Fear of lice (Pediculophobia).
 Plutophobia- Fear of wealth.